niklashigi/refined-prime-video/README.md

 ## Disclaimer

-While this browser extension is meant to be used alongside _Amazon Prime Video_, it is not "official" by any means.
-I am in no way affiliated with _Amazon​.com, Inc_.
+*Prime Video* is a trademark of *Amazon Technologies, Inc.*, a subsidiary of *Amazon, Inc*.
+The author of *Refined Prime Video* is not affiliated with these companies.

 ## License